 Our outdoor environment is a true pride of the school.
 The children are able to explore, investigate and be as creative as they can in the different areas available.
 We are fortunate to have a covered area so that we can go outside in all weathers.
 The outdoors is an important part of EYFS as the children learn about nature, the changing seasons and develop their gross motor muscles to aide their fine motor abilities.
 We have waterproof jackets and wellington boots so that children's clothes are protected during wetter times of the year or water based activities.
 The different areas available are:

-- Deconstruction role play

 - Creative café

-- Mud café

-- Scrap yard

-- Builder's yard

 - Large sand pit

-- Water toughs and water wall
+- Water tough and water wall

-- Reading shed
+- Role play house

 - Stage

 - Forest area

 - Science and investigation panels

-- Maths wall
+- Maths area

 - Writing area

-- Home corner

 - Climbing frame

+- Reading garden area

 Baseline: